mikecotrone/CoolLoadingWheelControl/README.md

 Contributors: Will Shanks, Tomas Jakobs

-This is a "loading wheel" that is very cool looking and has a twitter bootstrap feel to it.
+This is a "loading wheel" that is very cool looking and has a twitter bootstrap feel.
+This control is built on a Canvas class that has been subclassed onto a container control for portability.